Your Doctorate in Physics at TUM

 Acceptance of the Dissertation ("Rundlauf")

-After a doctoral thesis has been assessed by all examiners as "passed" or better, the dissertation with CV and expert opinion is made available to all full-time faculty of the Faculty of Physics for acceptance in the virtual "Rundlauf" list within seven days.
+After a doctoral thesis has been assessed by all examiners as "passed" or better, the dissertation with CV and expert opinion is made available to the "Umlaufgremium" of the Department of Physics for acceptance in the virtual "Rundlauf" list within seven days.
+The "Umlaufgremium" consists of all full-time faculty, the honorary professors, and the TUM Junior Fellows of the Department of Physics.
 The dissertation is accepted if there are 20 statements to “accept” and no statement to “reject”, and the seven day deadline passed.

 During the "Rundlauf" it is the candidates responsibility to actively seek the 20 "accept" statements.
 Apart from the classic "Rundlauf" from door to door during the current situation in the CoViD-19 pandemic virtual options for the "Rundlauf" are put to the test.
 To support the candidates there is a status page for their own "Rundlauf".